Classification of unitary operators by local generatability: Classification of local unitaries

 \subsection{Unitaries with chiral symmetry}

-We repeat the steps of the previous section, now using a different mapping from unitaries to Hamiltonians.
+We repeat the steps of the previous section, now using a different mapping from unitaries to flattened Hamiltonians.
 We construct a one-to-one mapping between symmetry classes of unitaries with CS and symmetry classes of Hamiltonians without CS.

 When CS is present, we may bring it to the form \eqref{eq:CS_canonical_form} without loss of generality.
-Given a unitary $U$ in a symmetry class with CS, we then define \bequ H_U = \mcs U. \eequ The CS property of $U$ implies that $H_U$ is indeed a Hamiltonian ($H_U^\dagger =H_U$); furthermore, the locality of $H_U$ follows from the locality of $U$, and $H_U$ is flattened because $\mcs^{-1}=\mcs$ and because $\mcs$ and $U$ are both unitary.
+Given a unitary $U$ in a symmetry class with CS, we then define \bequ H_U = \mcs U. \eequ

+The locality of $H_U$ follows from the locality of $U$.
+Furthermore, the CS property of $U$, the unitarity of $\mcs$ and $U$, and Eq.~\eqref{eq:CS_inverse} imply that $H_U$ is indeed Hermitian and flattened.

 However, $\mcs$ is not a CS for $H_U$, since \beq \mcs H_U\mcs ^{-1}=U\mcs=\mcs U^\dagger, \eeq which is not generally equal to $-\mcs U$.
 (We ignore the ``fine-tuned'' set of unitaries that satisfy $U=-U^\dagger$, with no effect on our classification.)
 Thus, the mapping \eqref{eq:HU_def_chiral} sends unitaries with CS to Hamiltonians without CS.
 The class of unitaries with only CS (class AIII) evidently maps to the class of Hamiltonians with no symmetry (class A).